carpentries-incubator/gap-lesson/_episodes/01-command-line.md

 here.

 A `for` loop in GAP allows you to do something for every member of a collection.
-This general form of a `for` loop is:
+The general form of a `for` loop is:

 ~~~
 for val in collection do